Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 <img src="/assets/img/Blogs/2_Fall2021_part2/29.jpg" width="100%"/>
 *<span style="font-size: 0.75em;">Green Lynx Spider</span>*

+While the Lynx and Crab Spiders were getting the reward of their patience by being able to catch some pollinators after waiting all day on the flowers, this Bold Jumping Spider seemed to be a bit too ambitious!
+I smiled when I saw it stalking this huge Monarch butterfly.
+These spiders often stalk their prey and then jump onto them, but this one soon realized that the Monarch is a little too big for it.
+Full credit for the “boldness” though!

 <img src="/assets/img/Blogs/2_Fall2021_part2/29a.jpg" width="100%"/>
 *<span style="font-size: 0.75em;">Too ambitious to catch a Monarh butterfly</span>*